IBEX (NASDAQ:IBEX) Announces Quarterly Earnings Results

-IBEX (NASDAQ:IBEX – Get Rating) announced its quarterly earnings data on Wednesday.
-The company reported $0.59 EPS for the quarter, beating analysts’ consensus estimates of $0.40 by $0.19, Fidelity Earnings reports.
+IBEX (NASDAQ:IBEX – Get Rating) issued its earnings results on Wednesday.
+The company reported $0.59 EPS for the quarter, beating the consensus estimate of $0.40 by $0.19, Fidelity Earnings reports.
 IBEX had a net margin of 4.62% and a return on equity of 25.01%.
-During the same period in the prior year, the company earned $0.32 earnings per share.
+During the same period in the prior year, the firm posted $0.32 EPS.

-Several research firms have issued reports on IBEX.
-Zacks Investment Research upgraded IBEX from a “strong sell” rating to a “hold” rating in a research report on Monday, January 24th.
-Piper Sandler lowered their target price on shares of IBEX from $20.00 to $17.00 and set an “overweight” rating on the stock in a research report on Thursday.
-Finally, TheStreet raised IBEX from a “d+” rating to a “c-” rating in a research note on Thursday, May 5th.
+Several brokerages have recently commented on IBEX.
+Zacks Investment Research upgraded shares of IBEX from a “strong sell” rating to a “hold” rating in a research note on Monday, January 24th.
+Piper Sandler reduced their target price on shares of IBEX from $20.00 to $17.00 and set an “overweight” rating on the stock in a research note on Thursday.
+Finally, TheStreet upgraded shares of IBEX from a “d+” rating to a “c-” rating in a research report on Thursday, May 5th.
 One investment analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
-Based on data from MarketBeat.com, IBEX has an average rating of “Buy” and an average target price of $21.80.
+According to data from MarketBeat, the company currently has a consensus rating of “Buy” and a consensus target price of $21.80.

 IBEX Company Profile (Get Rating)